-Air Filter
+Air Filter/Housing Drain

-The air filter inside the air filter housing must be kept clean to provide good engine power and gas mileage.
-If the ATV is used under normal conditions, service the filter at the intervals specified.
-If operated in dusty, wet, or muddy conditions, inspect and service the filter more frequently.
-Use the following procedure to remove the filter and inspect and/or clean it:
+The air filter inside the air filter housing must be clean and changed periodically to provide good engine power and gas mileage, and to protect the engine from accelerated wear.
+If the ATV is used under normal conditions, clean or replace the filter at the intervals specified.
+If operated in dusty, wet, or muddy conditions, inspect and replace the filter more frequently.
+Use the following procedure to remove the filter and inspect and/or replace it: